MicrosoftDocs/community-content/community-content/templates/overview-template.md

 ---
 title: Overview topic template #Required; page title displayed in search results.
 Don't enclose in quotation marks.
+Don't use any puncutation, such as colons, commas, or periods.
 description: Overview description #Required; article description that's displayed in search results.
 Don't enclose in quotation marks.
 Do end with a period.
 author: jehchow #Required; a Microsoft employee's GitHub user alias, with correct capitalization; don't change. ms.author: shchow #Required; a Microsoft employee's alias; don't change.